lmccart/SocialHacking/readme.md

 * Eye Tracking / Gaze Estimation
 	* EyeOSC

-* __Assignment__: First we'll assign groups.
-In that group we ask you to create a filter or adapter using computer vision.
+* __Assignment__: First we'll assign partners.
+In that group we ask you to create a filter or adapter using computer vision that improves your interaction with each other.
 A filter is something that only allows certain things through.
 An adapter is something that changes things that pass through it.
 For example, if you only wanted to video chat with people with dark skin, a filter would reject any invitations from people with light skin.
 An adapter would take all the light skinned people and make them darker skinned.

 * surveillance, privacy, warfare, video chat and mediated video-based interaction